Best Robo-Advisors UK 2025

 Pros

-• Low minimum investment – you can invest as little as £1 with a robo-advisor when you open an account
+• Low minimum investment: You can start investing with as little as Β£1 with a robo-advisor

 Cons

-• Lack of choice – you cannot invest in individual shares.
-With robo-advisors you can only buy into pre-made portfolios.
-Whilst some robo-advisors like Wealthify allow you to increase or decrease your risk/reward ratio of a portfolio, if you want to buy shares in a specific company you need a share dealing account.
+• Lack of choice: You can’t invest in individual shares, only into pre-made portfolios.
+Whilst some robo-advisors like Wealthify allow you to increase or decrease your risk/reward ratio of a portfolio, if you want to buy shares in a specific company you need a share dealing account

-• No advice – even though robo-advisors like to call themselves digital wealth managers, they are unable to provide advice or recommendations on what to buy or sell, or even provide guidance on what to do in a bear market.
-If you want advice on your investments, you need a traditional wealth manager.
+• No advice: Even though robo-advisors like to call themselves digital wealth managers, they’re unable to give advice or recommendations on what to buy or sell, even in a bear market.
+If you want advice on your investments, you’ll need a traditional wealth manager

-Not only are our top picks FCA-regulated, but you are also protected by the FSCS (Financial Services Compensation Scheme).
+Not only are our top picks FCA-regulated, but you’re also protected by the FSCS (Financial Services Compensation Scheme).

 What Is The Cheapest Robo-Advisor?

-If you are investing under £10,000 IG’s Smart Portfolios are the cheapest robo-advisor with account fees of just 0.5%.
-There are also no fees for portfolios above £50,000.
+IG’s Smart Portfolios are the cheapest robo-advisor with account fees of just 0.5%, ifΒ you’re investing under Β£10,000.
+There are also no fees for portfolios above Β£50,000.

-Investing with a robo-advisor is cheaper than a traditional wealth manager as the process is automated, but there are still fees and costs to consider including:
+Investing with a robo-advisor is cheaper than a traditional wealth manager as the process is automated, but there are still fees and costs you should consider including:

-• Exit fees – in some cases you are charged a fee for withdrawing funds.
+• Exit fees: Sometimes you’re charged a fee for withdrawing funds.
 However, this is less common with robo-advisors

-• Dealing fees – this is the cost charged every time you buy and sell an investment.
+• Dealing fees: The cost charged every time you buy and sell an investment.
 However, these are less common now as robo-advisors become more competitive

-Robo-advisor fees also depend on the level of investment as the more you invest the lower your fees will be.
+Robo-advisor fees also depend on the level of investment.
+The more you invest, the lower your fees will be.
 This comparison table of robo-advisor fees below outlines the key differences between the provider’ costs:

 Investment amountMoneyfarmNutmeg Fully Managed PortfolioIGWealthify